divyashgoyani/age-calculator/README.md

 ---

 ## 📖 Overview
-"This project is used for calculate your age in years, in months, in days, in hours"
+"This project is used for calculating your age in years, in months, in days, in hours"

 ---